mdjbru-teaching-material/turku_course/README.md

     scripting language before, either bash or R or Python)
     - Git for single developper
     - Sharing code with GitHub or BitBucket (a word abour licenses?)
+	- **note**: since most students probably don't use a Linux environment on their laptop, it could be a good move to introduce a GUI for Git (there is a list [here](http://git-scm.com/download/gui/linux)).
+Git also comes with ``git-gui`` and ``gitk``, which could be used instead of a third-party tool to keep things simple and to avoid introducing another tool.
+Using Git from the command line could be done later.
+Or is it that the command line use should be presented at once?
+On the one hand, it might be good to get students used as soon as possible to using the command line version, but on the other hand they might never use Git if we start with an abrupt introduction Git + command line.

 * Day two, morning: ** bash shell and task automation, ssh **
     - working remotely: ssh to CSC